About CanRisk

 How to Cite CanRisk

-If you use the CanRisk tool or web-services then we ask that you cite Lee et al. (Genet Med, 2019), Carver et al. (Cancer Epidemiol Biomarkers Prev, 2020) and Archer et al. (PLoS One 2020) in any resulting work or publications.
+If you use the CanRisk tool or web-services then we ask that you cite Lee et al. (Genet Med, 2019), Carver et al. (Cancer Epidemiol Biomarkers Prev, 2020), Archer et al. (PLoS One 2020) and Nyberg et al. (JCO, 2022) in any resulting work or publications.
 We would be grateful if you could please also acknowledge the funding that supports the running of CanRisk by including the following acknowledgement: The CanRisk tool is supported by grant PPRPGM-Nov20\100002 from Cancer Research UK.

 If you use the CanRisk web-services in a third party application then we ask that you acknowledge this on the application and link to the CanRisk home page (canrisk.org).
 To allow us to manage resources, we also ask that you inform us of expected usage (number of calculations) and the user account that calculations will be run from.